moshen/dotnet-grpc-poc/DEVLOG.md

 ---

-Add a Bidirectional streaming service (meant to run the imagemagick `convert` tool eventually).
+Added a Bidirectional streaming service (meant to run the imagemagick `convert` tool eventually).
 This is kind of a pain, as we need to do a little bit of bookkeeping to get working correctly.